ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 ITR-U lets you correct past returns up to 48 months after the Assessment Year.
 But it only...

-This guide covers the current framework in full: what counts as a capital asset, how to calculate gains, the updated holding periods and tax rates, how to save tax legally through exemptions, and what changed with the July 2024 reforms.
+This guide covers the current framework in full: what counts as a capital asset, how to calculate gains, the updated holding periods and tax rates, how to reduce tax liability through exemptions, and what changed with the July 2024 reforms.

-You pay capital gains tax when you sell a capital asset for a profit.
-Capital assets include property, shares, mutual fund units, gold, bonds, and even intangible assets like trademarks and patents.
+Capital gains tax applies when a capital asset is sold at a profit.
+Capital assets include property, shares, mutual fund units, gold, bonds, and intangible assets such as trademarks and patents.

-Some items are excluded from the definition of capital assets under the Income Tax Act, typically personal-use items like furniture and household items.
-However, one important exception applies:
+Certain personal-use items are excluded from the definition of capital assets under the Income Tax Act.
+One commonly misunderstood exception applies to jewellery.

-If you sell a capital asset below your purchase price, you have a capital loss.
-These losses can be used to reduce your overall capital gains liability, subject to specific set-off rules.
+If a capital asset is sold below its purchase price, the result is a capital loss.
+These losses can reduce the overall capital gains liability, subject to specific set-off rules.

 | Type of Loss | Can Be Set Off Against | Carry Forward Period |